Skip to main content

 Disable a workbench member

-1. Click your avatar in the top right corner > Workbench members
+1. Click your avatar in the bottom left corner > Workbench members

 2. Select the overflow menu for the team member you wish to disable, and select ‘Disable’.